jcramalho/docker-clav/README.md

 ## Use already builded docker images

-If you want to use the already builded images you only need to download the docker-compose.yml file and run `docker-compose up` in the folder of the file.
+If you want to use the already builded images you only need to run `docker-compose up`.

 ## Some notes